ASIMNEUPANE/category_voting/README.md

-## Category Voting API
 # Overview

 The Category Voting API is a backend application that allows users to manage categories and vote on them.
 The project uses Node.js, Express, and Sequelize ORM to provide a robust and scalable solution for handling hierarchical categories and user votes.
 The application is designed to support both development and production environments using Docker.

 # Features
 1. CRUD Operations: Create, Read, Update, and Delete operations for categories.
 2. Hierarchical Categories: Support for nested categories (parent, child, grandchild).
-3. Voting Mechanism: Users can vote for categories, and votes are aggregated to determine top categories.
+3. Voting Mechanism: Users can vote for categories, with votes aggregated to determine top categories.
-4. Database Management: Seamless management of categories and votes using Sequelize ORM with MySQL.
+4. Database Management: Managed with Sequelize ORM and MySQL.
-5. Dockerized Application: Easy setup and deployment with Docker, supporting both development and production environments.
+5. Dockerized Application: Facilitates easy setup and deployment in development and production environments.
-6. Rate Limiting: Implemented rate limiting to prevent abuse and ensure fair usage of API endpoints.
+6. Rate Limiting: Prevents abuse by limiting API requests.
-7. Compression: Added compression to reduce the size of responses and improve performance.
+7. Compression: Reduces response sizes for better performance.
-8. Helmet Security & SSH/HTTPS: Integrated Helmet to secure HTTP headers and enhance application security, while configuring SSH/HTTPS for secure communication and data transfer.
+8. Helmet Security & SSH/HTTPS: Secures HTTP headers and communication.
-9. Testing with Jest: Implemented unit testing using Jest to ensure code reliability and validate backend functionalities.
-Jest's powerful testing framework helped in creating robust and maintainable test cases for models, controllers, and other critical components.
+9. Testing with Jest: Ensures code reliability through unit testing.

 ## Technologies Used

-1. Node.js: JavaScript runtime for building scalable server-side applications.
+1. Node.js: JavaScript runtime for scalable server-side applications.
-2. Express: Web framework for Node.js to handle routing and middleware.
+2. Express: Web framework for handling routing and middleware.
-3. Sequelize ORM: ORM for managing MySQL databases and handling migrations and seed data.
+3. Sequelize ORM: Manages MySQL databases, migrations, and seed data.
-4. MySQL: Relational database management system for storing application data.
+4. MySQL: Relational database management system.
-5. Docker: Containerization platform for building, deploying, and running applications.
-6. Docker Compose: Tool for defining and running multi-container Docker applications.
+5. Docker & Docker Compose: Containerization and multi-container orchestration.
-7. Rate Limiting: Prevents abuse by limiting the number of requests from a single IP address.
+6. Rate Limiting: Prevents excessive API requests.
-8. Compression: Reduces response sizes and improves performance by compressing HTTP responses.
+7. Compression: Improves performance by reducing response sizes.
-9. HTTP Security: Secures HTTP headers with Helmet to protect against common web vulnerabilities.
-10. SSH/HTTPS: Ensures secure communication with SSH for server management and HTTPS for secure web traffic.
-11. Jest: A powerful testing framework for unit testing, integration testing, and snapshot testing.
-Jest's features include mocking capabilities, parallel test running, and code coverage reporting, ensuring code reliability and robustness.
+8. Helmet & SSH/HTTPS: Secures HTTP headers and encrypted communication.
+9. Jest: Testing framework for unit, integration, and snapshot testing.
+10. Husky: Enforces code quality with pre-commit checks.
+11. Zod: TypeScript-first schema validation library.
+12. ESLint & Prettier: Combines static code analysis and automatic formatting.
+13. TypeScript: Adds static typing to JavaScript for enhanced code quality.

 ## Setup and Installation
 # Prerequisites

-Before you begin, ensure you have the following installed:
+Ensure you have the following installed:

 1. Docker
 2. Docker Compose